 But it is nice to know that you can form a psychological sense that you legitimate, that you are as relevant as anybody else.
 And that it is time you begin acknowledging and honoring the self as you deserve.

-How Your Life Will Change Once You Start Building Healthy Personal Sovereignty
+How Your Life Will Change Once You Start Building Healthy Sense of Self

 Strengthening the sense of self by knowing who you are, comes with many benefits:

-You will become more emotionally stable than you ever imagined.
+You will become more stable and emotionally independent than you ever imagined.
 You will be satisfied with yourself as you are, without giving in to your past dominant urge to impress people and fit in.